Hesperian Health Guides

 If you are thinking about getting pregnant, it is a good idea to wait until after Zika is no longer affecting people in your community.
 Ensuring that birth control is made accessible to all women is an important way to limit harm from the Zika virus.

 Zika can be passed from a man to a woman during sex.
 In an area with Zika, use condoms to prevent passing Zika.
-If the woman is already pregnant, it is still important to use condoms to prevent her from getting Zika while pregnant.
-A man who has travelled to an area with Zika, should use condoms for at least 8 weeks afterwards to prevent the spread of Zika through sex.
+If a woman is pregnant, it is especially important for her and her partner to use condoms to prevent Zika from affecting the baby before it is born.

 Signs of Zika virus